Tenacious D in The Pick of Destiny: Critical response

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 53% based on 124 reviews with an average rating of 5.60/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 53%, based on 124 reviews with an average rating of 5.60/10.
 The website's consensus states, "Tenacious D fans will find this movie hilarious; everybody else will see only a low-brow concept movie and a small assembly of jokes stretched past the 100 minute mark."
-On Metacritic it has a score of 55% based on reviews from 29 critics, indicating "mixed or average reviews".
+On Metacritic, it has a score of 55 out of 100, based on reviews from 29 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Michael Phillips of the Chicago Tribune criticized the frequency of the drug-use by saying: "This may be the problem.
 Pot rarely helped anybody's comic timing."
 Stephen Holden of The New York Times suggested that the film could be viewed as a "jolly rock 'n' roll comedy", but he also described the progression of the film as being a "garish mess".